 The MIDI offers an online francization service (FEL) that is free for international students.
-This service allows you to learn French at your own pace through different learning formats.
-This service offers an intermediate level French self-training course for all international students and an intermediate/advanced level course with a tutor for holders of Québec selection certificates.
+This service allows you to learn French at your own pace through different learning formats, whether or not you already live in Québec.

 The MIDI also offers an on-line exercises database for French as a second language for students at the beginner, intermediate and advanced levels.

-School boards offer several French language and literacy programs for adults.
+School boards offer a range of francization and literacy services to adults.

-Montréal universities also make it possible for international students to improve their knowledge of French by offering a variety of courses and programs.
-The Université du Québec à Montréal, Université de Montréal and McGill University all offer French as a second language courses.
-Concordia University offers the Oui Can Help! program.
+Montréal universities also offer a diversified range of regular and intensive courses to help international students improve their French, available at different times throughout the year.
+For example, the Université du Québec à Montréal, Université de Montréal and McGill University offer French as a Second Language courses, and Concordia University offers the Réussir en français program.

 Summer: Intensive Courses and Immersion Programs

 You can improve your French more quickly by taking intensive courses or registering for summer immersion programs.
 Several language schools offer summer programs, a few of which are outside of Greater Montréal.
 Leaving the metropolitan area allows you to have a complete French immersion experience and discover what Québec has to offer.
 You can even combine an internship with a language study trip!